Does DNA disprove evolution?

 Behe starts with the example of a mousetrap; he claims that a standard mousetrap is “irreducibly complex”.
 Such a mousetrap consists of:

-(2) a metal hammer, which does the actual job of crushing
+2) a metal hammer, which does the actual job of crushing the little mouse

-(3) a spring with extended ends to press against the platform and
+3) a spring with extended ends to press against the platform and the hammer when the trap is charged

-(4) a sensitive catch that releases the hammer when slight pressure
+4) a sensitive catch that releases the hammer when slight pressure is applied

-(5) a metal bar that connects to the catch and charged hammer
+5) a metal bar that connects to the catch and charged hammer (there are also assorted staples to hold the system together)

 Behe then continues with his logic as to why this system is “irreducibly complex”: